giannic/webglmmog/README.md

 #### engine.js
 This runs the core logic of the game, including the calculation of all interactions between players.

+#### main.js
+Driver file that calls all the necessary functions to run the game.

 #### world.js
 This stores the variables of the world in the game.